-The Endangered Wildlife Trust?s South African Crane Working Group (EWT-SACWG) fitted satellite transmitters to five adult blue cranes (Anthropoides paradiseus) in the Karoo from March 8 to 11, 2008.
-The data received from these transmitters will help the EWT-SACWG to better understand blue crane movements, information that is vital for successful management and conservation of the species.
+The Endangered Wildlife Trust?s South African Crane Working Group (EWT-SACWG) fitted satellite transmitters to five blue cranes in the Karoo from March 8 to 11, 2008.
+The data received from these transmitters has helped the EWT-SACWG to better understand the movements of South Africa?s national bird, information that is vital for successful management and conservation of the species.
 The team took advantage of the cranes? moulting season to carry out the satellite fittings, as these large birds are flightless during this time and therefore far easier to catch.

 Knowing where the cranes move to in winter, and understanding their dispersal to breeding areas, is vital for the successful blue crane conservation.
 While biologists have some idea of these movements through observation, no scientific evidence has yet been gained.
-Blue cranes are South Africa’s national bird.
 The satellite fittings were done on three farms in the Richmond and Philipstown districts of the Northern Cape, with a team consisting of four people from the EWT-SACWG.
 The team was assisted by farmers and farm workers from the area. ?Most farmers in this area are always available to assist where extra manpower is needed, and the EWT-SACWG would be unable to perform its duties without their support.
-On this particular occasion the farmers provided extra transportation in the form of field motorbikes for easier access to areas where the cranes were present,” said Hélen Prinsloo, coordinator: EWT-SACWG.
+On this particular occasion the farmers provided extra transportation in the form of field motorbikes for easier access to areas where the cranes were present,? said H?len Prinsloo, coordinator of EWT-SACWG.